fred3m/toyz/README.md

 you will be able to use a preview of the package as applied to astronomy.

-The goal is for the main interface to be completed by the end of 2014 while the astronomy tools should be ready in January or February.
+The goal is for the main interface to be completed by mid January (2015) while the astronomy tools should be ready sometime in February.